Eyongkevin/remindme-app/README.md

 ## Configuration Page

 - Set time and days for the alarm to be triggered
-- Set a label for the even.
+- Set a label for the event.
+- Validation is set to activate the `Add` button only when required fields are filled.

 ## Reminder List Page